adlytaibi/removeversiondbucket/README.md

 ![](https://raw.githubusercontent.com/adlytaibi/ss/master/removeversiondbucket/removeversiondbucket.gif)

 Whether you want to understand how to build and destroy a bucket with versioning or simply testing a few scenarios.
 A default number parallel operations is set by a `governor` variable.
-This is a simple bash script that will go through the following workflow:
+This is a highly customizable bash script that will go through any or all of the following workflows:
-- Create bucket
+- Create a bucket if it doesn't exist
-- Check and enable versioning on the newly created or existing bucket
+- Check and enable or don't enable versioning on the newly created or existing bucket
-- Create C-times test files and PUT
+- Create C-times test files and upload (PUT) to the bucket
-- Delete the C-times test files
+- Clean-up the C-times test files from the local file system
 - Update every file and PUT to create a new version of each file D-times
-- List and delete all files in the bucket
+- List and/or delete `all files` in the bucket
-- List and delete all files versions
+- List and/or delete `all files versions` in the bucket
-- List and delete all delete markers
+- List and/or delete `all delete markers` in the bucket
-- Delete the bucket
+- Keep or Delete the bucket

-### WARNING: In some workflow, the script will **DELETE** the bucket at the end.
+### WARNING: In some workflows, the script will **DELETE** the bucket at the end.
 Unless `-kb` or `--keepbucket` switch is used.

 Pre-requisites
 --------------

 * aws-cli
 * bash (>=v3)
 * jq
 * awk
 * ps
+* bc

 Installation
 ------------